dredgy/fQuery/README.md

 >#### parent (selector: string)
 <small>
-Selects the direct parent of the selected element
+Selects the direct parent of the selected element.
+Selector can be either an empty string "" or a query selector.
+If a selector is passed in, then if the parent does not match that selector it will be filtered out.
 </small>

 ```f#